We may earn money or products from the companies mentioned in this post.

 How long do goats live?
 Goats are very friendly animals and can be a good source of meat and fine clothing.
 Scientifically known as Capra aegagrus hircus, it belongs to the Phylum Chordata and familia Bovidae.

 This creature has a number of subspecies but the most known to these days is the domestic goat, which has a general lifespan of 10 to 15 years although there are still some that reaches up to 18 years.
+For more great goat information you can get a book about goats here.
+As of this time the book is free for kindle unlimited, so if you like amazon books for free click the link and check it out.

 A domestic goat is unique from other subspecies because it is a mix of the Eastern Europe and southwest Asia wild goat.
 It has a gestation period of 150 days and is herbivore.